mzattera/predictive-powers/docs/preview/index.md

 allowing you to treat all the models in the same way For example, while using OpneAI models, you do not need to know whether your model uses "old" function call (single function call) mode or the "newest" tool call mode (parallel function calls).

-All tool must implement the `Tool` interface which exposes method to describe what the tool does and what parameters it needs.
+All tool must implement the `Tool` interface which exposes methods to describe what the tool does and what parameters it needs.
 An abstract implementation of `Tool` is available, to provide some boilerplate code (see `AbstractTool`).

 To allow agents to use tools, they must be wrapped into a `Capability` which needs to